-- 14. Best angle of climb speed occurs at $L/D{MAX}$ .
-The IAS for $L/D{MAX}$ decreases as gross weight decreases, but remains constant with altitude. $L/D{MAX}$ can be crudely approximated by multiplying IAS for stall by 1.35-1.4 if flight test data is not available.
-Climb at $L/D{MAX}$ results in low over-the-nose visibility and requires significant right rudder to compensate for power effects. - 15.
-Stick force lightening (decreased pitch stability) occurs during climb at high power settings, and may be encountered at high power/low airspeed.
+14. Best rate of climb occurs at approximately $L/D{MAX}$ .
+IAS for best rate of climb decreases with altitude, but TAS remains relatively constant.
+Decreasing IAS 1%/1000 feet during climb will approximate a constant TAS.
+Climb at high power settings and low airspeed results in low over-the-nose visibility and requires significant right rudder input to compensate for power effects.

+15. Stick force lightening (decreased pitch stability due to reduced static margin) occurs during climb at high power settings, and may be encountered at high power/low airspeed.
 Depending on CG location, some airplanes exhibit neutral or negative pitch stability during climb at high power settings.
-Some RV's will diverge from trimmed airspeed and may slow to the stall if the pilot does not actively control pitch/airspeed, i.e., do what it takes to maintain desired airspeed/AOA. - 16.
-Optimum Climb. - 17.
-Climb performance is excellent over a wide speed band.
-Cruise climb speed can be adjusted to maintain desired engine temperatures with little degradation in performance. - 18.
-If power loss occurs during climb after takeoff, significant nose down elevator input may be required to establish proper glide/AOA condition.
+Some RV's will diverge from trimmed airspeed and may slow to the stall if the pilot does not actively control pitch/airspeed, i.e., do what it takes to maintain desired airspeed/AOA.

+16. Climb performance is excellent over a wide speed band (approximately 80-140 MPH/70-125 KTS CAS).
+Cruise climb speed can be adjusted to maintain desired engine temperatures with little degradation in performance.
+If most efficient performance is desired, fly faster if confronted with a headwind and climb faster if assisted by a tailwind to desired cruise altitude.